Interaction Graphs: Exponentials: Introduction

-The GoI program has a second aim: define by realizability techniques a reconstruction of logical operations from the dynamical model just exposed.
-The objects of study in a GoI construction are a generalization of the notion of proof — paraproofs, in the same sense the proof structure where a generalization of the notion of sequent calculus proof.
-This is reminiscent of game semantics where not all strategies are interpretations of programs, or Krivine's classical realizability \cite{krivine1,krivine2} where terms containing continuation constants are distinguished from \enquote{proof-like terms}.
-This point of view allows a reconstruction of logic as a description of how paraproofs interact.
-It is therefore a sort of "discursive syntax" where paraproofs are opposed one to another, where they argue together in a way reminiscent of game semantics, each one trying to prove the other wrong.
-This argument terminates when one of them gives up.
-The discussion itself corresponds to the execution formula, which describes the solution to the feedback equation and generalizes the cut-elimination procedure to this generalized notion of proofs.
-Two paraproofs are then said \emph{orthogonal} — denoted by the symbol $\poll$ — when this arguement (takes place and) terminates.
+Beyond the dynamic interpretation of proofs, the \goi program has a second aim: define by realisability techniques a reconstruction of logical operations from the dynamical model just exposed.
+This point of view allows a reconstruction of logic as a description of how paraproofs interact; in this aspect \goi differs from game semantics tradition, but seems very close to Krivine's classical realisability constructions (although formal connections are inexistent at this point in time).
+In some ways a \goi model can be understood as ``discursive syntax'', in which paraproofs are opposed one to another, argue together, each one trying to make its case, to prove the other wrong.
+Such an argument then terminates if one of them gives up.
+The discussion itself corresponds to the execution formula, which describes the solution to the feedback equation and generalises the cut-elimination procedure to this generalised notion of proofs.
+The \enquote{result} of the argument is then described by a notion of \emph{orthogonality}: two paraproofs are orthogonal -- denoted by the symbol $\poll$ -- when this discussion (takes place and) terminates.
 A notion of formula is then drawn from this notion of orthogonality: a formula is a set of paraproofs $A$ equal to its bi-orthogonal closure $A^{\pol\pol}$ or, equivalently, a set of paraproofs $A=B^{\pol}$ which is the orthogonal to a given set of paraproofs $B$.
+This realisability construction is an example of Hyland and Schalk's (orthogonality) double-glueing \cite{doubleglueing}.